addykan/hack112/README.md

 ### Description:
       A multifaceted project centered around some of Gordon Ramsay's infamous insults.
+      Gordon Ramsay lives in your computer and will watch over you, making you fully aware of every mistake you make along the way.

       Part 1: a custom linter/debugger that catches standard Python errors and exceptions as well as 112-specific errors, but outputs a Gordon Ramsay insult and a corresponding GIF.